mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 Password: claudione
 ```

+### Accessing the backend server
-#### 10:28:23
+#### 2024-05-12 10:28:23 UTC

-Using these credentials the attacker invoked a shell on the server, installed mysql-client and accessed the joomla database changing the password for the admin account to one of his choice:
+Using these credentials the attacker invoked a shell on the server, installed mysql-client and accessed the Joomla database changing the password for the admin account to one of his choice:

 ```
 claudio.volume@client:/$ mysql -u joomla --password=secret4joomla -h 10.0.100.100 joomladb -e "Update pnv1x_users SET password = 'd2064d358136996bd22421584a7cb33e:trd7TvKHx6dMeoMmBVxYmg0vuXEA4199' WHERE name='admin';"
 ```

+### Modifying the index page
-#### 10:28:52
+#### 2024-05-12 10:28:52 UTC

 Using the newly forged admin credentials the attacker logged into the System Dashboard and  accessed the template page  for the *"Joomla Cassiopea Page"*.